 On this page you can place small advertisements for people required in a voluntary or paid capacity, and for items wanted or for sale.
-This service is provided free of charge only to individuals living in Steeple and Middle Aston.
+This service is provided free of charge only to individuals living in Steeple and Middle Aston or nearby.
 It is not available to businesses, which can be included in the Local Directory if they are based in the village or provide goods and services to the village.

 To place an advert, please email firstname.lastname@example.org.
 Remember to include either a phone number or an email address.
 Adverts will normally stay on the site for a maximum of one month.

 If you’d like to recycle your goods or give them away for free, you can advertise them on Freebay in the Village Forum.

 Nanny or nanny share required

 Are you a nanny, or a family interested in a nanny share?